The Library’s Mission

 10. Academic Titles

 Many books are published that are too specialized, too narrowly focused, or too academic for the Library’s collection.
-These books may have received excellent reviews, but do not meet the needs of the general audience that frequents a public Library.
+These books may have received excellent reviews, but do not meet the needs of the general audience that frequents a public library.
 Unless the content of the book is of local interest and generates significant local demand the Library does not generally purchase and add these titles to our collection.
 School and college textbooks are also excluded.

 11. Genealogy and Local History